 The small shop, open just Thursday and Friday for lunch and infrequently on Saturdays, will appear on a new Food Network show called Incredible Edible America with the Dunhams hosted by ventriloquist Jeff Dunham and his wife, food blogger Audrey Dunham.
 Dunham's puppets are expected to make appearances on the show, too.
 They'll tour through five cities, Dallas included.

-When the 'Dallas' episode airs June 26, 2017, it'll include shots from three well-known restaurants in the Dallas-Fort Worth area:
+When the 'Dallas' episode airs June 26, 2017 at 9 p.m., it'll include shots from three well-known restaurants in the Dallas-Fort Worth area:

 Cattleack Barbeque, where David will demonstrate how to make the Toddfather, a sandwich stacked with brisket, pulled pork and a hot link.